Dajokeisonu/Switchroot-Magisk/README.md

 - **(Fresh Install Only)** Reboot to twrp and follow the normal installation method of flashing the lineage zip and the open gapps.
 - Once you are booted in, open your app drawer and click the new icon.
 It will prompt you to update and grant permissions.
 - Open the Magisk Manager app and it will prompt you that it needs to reboot.
-- Once booted back in you will have root access with no black screen on reboots ENJOY!!!
+- Once booted back in you will have root access with no black screen on reboots.

+# Alternative

+- If you do not want to use this script you can simply flash the ``magisk-debug.zip`` in twrp.
+Enjoy!!!!!!